readonly()

 - $current(mixed)

-- The other value to compare if not just true.
+- The second value to compare.

-Default: true - $display(true|false)
+Default: true - $display(boolean)

-- Whether to echo or just return the string.
+- Whether to output the result.

 Default: true